tigamadou/re-former/README.md

 Thus run the migration
 - rails db:migrate

-Now, you can open the app in your text editor to check out the forms created.
+Now, you can open the app in your text editor to check out the forms created and run 'rails s' to test the app.

 ## Authors